mattyHerzig/Carbon/README.md

 # Carbon

 (This is a fork of the actual repo, [here](https://github.com/GriffinWJones/Carbon).
-It's set up this way, because our workflow benefitted from sharing files over managing git branches, and as such, I otherwise wouldn't be listed as a contributer on the actual repo.
+It's set up this way, because our workflow benefitted from primarily sharing files over managing git branches, and as such, I otherwise wouldn't be listed as a contributer on the actual repo.
 In particular, I worked on API things like lib/map_display.dart, lib/get_distance.dart, as well as general Frontend / Backend / UX problems and necessities.)

-## What inspired us
+## Inspiration
 We wanted to create an innovative product that has the capability of amassing huge amounts of attention, as well as contributing towards a better environment and implementing INRIX API.
 We were inspired by Strava's system of an activity feed that displays activity posts from your friends, as well as yourself.

-## What we learned
+## Learnings
 We learned how to work in a team using GitHub and many of us learned how to use Flutter for the first time.
 We also gained a better understanding of how to connect frontend and backend aspects.

-## How we made Carbon:
+## Challenges
+We had issues with git merge conflicts and our original database SQLite.
+It took many hours for us to finally start a system that worked because of these problems.
+We also had trouble integrating the front end to the back end.

+## Technologies Used
-1. **Flutter** - Frontend
+- **Flutter** - Frontend
-2. **Supabase** - Database
-3. **INRIX API** - Routing
-4. **Google Maps API** - Mapping

-## How did we use Flutter?
   - Flutter was used for front-end development, utilizing its large widget library for a functional and refined application interface.

-## How did we use Supabase?
+- **Supabase** - Database
   - Managed authentication, database, and storage.
   - Initially used SQLite, then switched to Supabase for its cloud database capabilities.

-## How did we incorporate INRIX API?
+- **INRIX API** - Routing
   - Used to display distance from carpool requests and track alternative travel methods.

-### What did we use Google Maps API for?
+- **Google Maps API** - Mapping
   - For displaying maps within the application.
 (Further details needed)

-## Challenges we ran into
-We had issues with git merge conflicts and our original database SQLite.
-It took many hours for us to finally start a system that worked because of these problems.
-We also had trouble integrating the front end to the back end.